 Benimaclet

-Benimaclet is an ancient village that was absorbed by the capital.
-Even today, it retains its small-town feel.
-Close to the city center, affordable and dynamic, it is popular with students, who have no trouble finding accommodation here.
+Benimaclet is an old village that has been absorbed by the capital.
+Today, it still retains its small town spirit.
+Close to the city center, affordable, dynamic, it is popular with students who can easily find accommodation there.

 – Local bars and restaurants